edsheltonorg/ed-home/README.md

 |-- reaction
 `-- social                    # Media best categorized by social groups

-network                   # Place to mount network locations
+network                   # Place to mount various network locations `-- sharing                   # Local network sharing

 private                   # Personal data, intended only for me
 |-- computer-data             # Data unique to me, used by programs